kubernetes-sigs/gateway-api/docs-src/spec.md

 <p>ServiceName refers to the name of the Service to mirror matched requests
 to.
 When specified, this takes the place of BackendRef.
-If both BackendRef and ServiceName are specified, ServiceName will be given precedence.
-If the referent cannot be found, controllers must set the &ldquo;InvalidRoutes&rdquo; status condition on any Gateway that includes this Route to true.</p>
+If both BackendRef and ServiceName are specified, ServiceName will be given precedence.</p>
+<p>If the referent cannot be found, the route must be dropped
+from the Gateway.
+The controller should raise the &ldquo;ResolvedRefs&rdquo;
+condition on the Gateway with the &ldquo;DroppedRoutes&rdquo; reason.
+The gateway status for this route should be updated with a condition that describes the error more specifically.</p>
 <p>Support: Core</p>
 </td>
 </tr>